-Researchers have discovered that obesity and spending too much time sitting shrinks your brain, leading to mental decline.
+Researchers have discovered that obesity and spending too much time sitting shrinks the size of your brain, leading to mental decline.
 Not surprising, they have also confirmed that walking on a regular basis increases brain size and makes you smarter.

 Never been accused of being a brainiac in your lifetime?
 It may be that you just haven't walked enough during the day according to researchers out of the University of Illinois.
 A complimentary study from the University of Tennessee found that on average Americans walk less than 50% of the amount necessary to maintain minimum levels of mental and physical health.
 TrekDesk treadmill desks offers a solution, allowing employees and students the opportunity to walk the entire day without leaving their desks; a proven means of improving health, boosting memory, productivity, cognitive abilities, and brain volume.